 The previous section provided the technical potential for each DR product and estimated product costs.
-This section provides a cost-effectiveness screening analysis based on a total resource cost analysis.
+This section provides a cost-effectiveness screening analysis based on a total resource cost (TRC) analysis.
+The TRC is a comparison of the total costs and benefits of the DR program.
+For this analysis the total benefit is defined based on the bulk system kW savings while the total cost includes program costs such as ongoing operation and maintenance, program marketing costs, equipment costs, incentives and program set-up costs.
 The District's avoided cost for peak demand reduction is compared with the levelized cost of each DR product.
 As with the technical potential and supply curves, each DR product should be viewed individually since product interactions have not yet been analyzed.